VCVRack/Rack/README.md

 ### Linux

-With your distro's package manager, make sure you have installed `git`, `gcc`, `make`, `cmake`, `tar`, and `unzip`.
+With your distro's package manager, make sure you have installed `git`, `gcc`, `make`, `cmake`, `tar`, `unzip`, and `curl`.

 ## Building

 *If the build fails for you, please report the issue with a detailed error message to help the portability of Rack.*

 Clone this repository with `git clone https://github.com/VCVRack/Rack.git` and `cd Rack`.

+The `master` branch contains the latest public code and breaks its plugin [API](https://en.wikipedia.org/wiki/Application_programming_interface) and [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) frequently.
-If you would like to build a previous version of Rack instead of the master branch, check out the desired tag with `git checkout v0.4.0` for example.
+If you wish to build a previous version of Rack which is API/ABI-compatible with an official Rack release, check out the desired branch with `git checkout v0.5` for example.

 Clone submodules.